blackbaud/EJB-Learning/README.md

    2. The more mature your company becomes, the more the your technical choices must be driven by operation.
       - Make as many ops problem as possible not your problem.
    2. Celebrate the engineer who remove code, deprecate, and refactor, as much as those who add features.

+The above guideline is a good starting point but by no means it is immutable.
+We have to taylor the suggestions to our situation.

 # Our values